Constantine, Cornwall

-Trewardreva Cross from Arthur Langdon Old Cornish crosses,1896, page 282: Front and back of the Cornish Cross at the roadside, Trewardreva, near Constantine Churchtown.
+Trewardreva Cross from Arthur Langdon Old Cornish crosses, 1896, page 282: Front and back of the Cornish Cross at the roadside, Trewardreva, near Constantine Churchtown.

 Constantine (/ˈkɒns.tənˌtaɪn/) (Lanngostentin, meaning church enclosure of St Constantine) is a village and civil parish in Cornwall, England, United Kingdom.
 It is situated approximately five miles (8 km) west-southwest of Falmouth.
 The electoral ward also bears the same name but includes Budock Water and the surrounding area.
 At the 2011 census, the population of the ward was 4,709 and the population of the civil parish was 1,789.
 The parish of Constantine is bounded by the parishes of Mabe, Mawnan, Gweek, Wendron and the north bank of the Helford River.

-Constantine is named after Saint Constantine, a 6th-century Cornish saint possibly identified with a minor British king Constantine.
+Constantine is named after Saint Constantine, a 6th-century Cornish saint identified with king Constantine of Dumnonia.

 History

 In pre-historic times, a fogou was constructed near Trewardreva: its purpose is unknown.

 The ancient name of Constantine, "Langostentyn", implies that the settlement was monastic, with the "Lan" prefix.
 Dr Lynette Olson (1989) has examined literary and archaeological evidence for all early monastic establishments in Cornwall and found significant doubts about the religious nature of Constantine before the Norman Conquest.